-If you have any questions, please feel free to contact our offices located in Concord, Charlotte, and Salisbury, NC .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle injuries.
+If you have any questions please feel free to contact our offices located in Concord, Charlotte, and Salisbury, NC .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.